 Which coil coating chemistry you choose depends on the end use

 For a process so finely tuned, there is a remarkable degree of flexibility with regards to coating technologies.
 The metal sheet can be coated with your specific end use in mind.
 Available coatings include polyesters, polyurethanes, epoxies, fluoropolymers, and more.
 These can also be applied with different finishes, from matte to high gloss, and textures like wrinkle.

-Also called 70% PVDF (from the percentage of resin), polyvinylidene fluoride is a high performance fluoropolymer coating which is particularly used for architectural applications.
-Though known for their non-stick properties, fluoropolymer coatings bring a host of other benefits due to their stable and strong chemical structure.
-They are chemical resistant, corrosion resistant, and temperature resistant as well as having superior colour and gloss retention due to its UV stability.
-In short, they provide excellent protection against weathering, sun exposure, chemicals, heat, and other harsh outdoor elements.
+Also called 70% PVDF coating (from the percentage of resin), polyvinylidene fluoride is a high performance fluoropolymer coating which is particularly used for architectural applications.
+Though fluoropolymers are known for their non-stick properties, PVDF coating brings a host of other benefits due to its stable and strong chemical structure.
+It is chemical resistant, corrosion resistant, and temperature resistant as well as having superior colour and gloss retention due to its UV stability.
+In short, PVDF coatings provide excellent protection against weathering, sun exposure, chemicals, heat, and other harsh outdoor elements.

 Suitable uses: Architectural and residential metal roofing systems, composite and insulated metal wall panel systems, curtain walls, siding, canopies.